amd/aocl-data-analytics/doc/python_intro.rst

 Installation
 =============

-Your AOCL-DA package comes bundled with a Python wheel, ``aoclda-*.whl``, where ``*`` depends on your particular system.
+AOCL-DA is available as a Python wheel, ``aoclda-*.whl``, where ``*`` depends on your particular system.
 To install the AOCL-DA Python API simply use the command ``pip install aoclda-*.whl``.
 This will install the necessary libraries and dependencies.
-If you find that your system is incompatible with the supplied wheel, you can instead install the Python package using the spack recipe at the following link: https://www.amd.com/en/developer/zen-software-studio/applications/spack/spack-aocl.html
+For Linux users, if you find that your system is incompatible with the supplied wheel, you can instead install the Python package using the Spack recipe at the following link: https://www.amd.com/en/developer/zen-software-studio/applications/spack/spack-aocl.html

 .. note::
-   Python support on Windows is currently experimental.
-A Fortran runtime library ``libifcore-mt.lib`` is required, so you will need to install the Intel Fortran compiler and set the environment variable ``FORTRAN_RUNTIME`` to point to the directory containing the corresponding DLL.
-   You may also need to install an OpenMP runtime and add it to your Windows environment.
-If you encounter issues using the Python wheel on Windows, please e-mail us on toolchainsupport@amd.com.
+   Python support on Windows is currently experimental, and building from source is required.
+Source code and compilation instructions are available at https://github.com/amd/aocl-data-analytics/.
+If you encounter issues, please e-mail us on toolchainsupport@amd.com.

 NumPy arrays